 Penetration testing is no exception from this rule.

 Pentest as a service is a research activity with the results unknown in advance.
 Hence, it features lots of unknown values and challenges.
-First, the objectives and tasks should be set up correctly.
-Then, you will need to assess the degree of achieving these objectives as well as the quality of their achievement.
-The last and the hardest challenges would be to anticipate the complexity of work, foresee whether it would be labor-intensive, and consequently, determine the final budget.
+First, the goals and tasks should be set up correctly.
+Then, we’ll assess the degree of achieving these objectives as well as the quality of their achievement.
+The hardest challenges would be to anticipate the complexity of work, foresee whether it would be labor-intensive, and, as a result, estimate the final budget.

 In other words, it is very difficult to predict how pentesting will proceed, which target object tests will be executed, how complex and time-consuming they will be, and what results will be obtained.